tada5hi/vitron/README.md

 This will create the following files/directories, if they do not already exist:

 **Directories**
-- src/main
+- main
-- src/renderer
+- renderer

 **Files**
-- src/main/index.ts
+- main/index.ts
 - .electron-builder.yml
 - tsconfig.json

-The `src/main` & `src/renderer` path and other specifications,
-can be changed with a configuration file in the root directory  of the project.
+The `main` & `renderer` path and other specifications, can be changed with a configuration file in the root directory  of the project.

 Therefore, create a `.electron-adapter.yml` file in the root folder with the following content: